silverstripe/developer-docs/en/02_Developer_Guides/14_Files/01_File_Management.md

 ### Avoid exclusive relationships

-Due to the shared nature of assets, it is not recommended to assign any 1-to-many (or exclusive 1-to-1) relationship between any objects and a File.
+Due to the shared nature of assets, it is not recommended to assign any one-to-many (or exclusive one-to-one) relationship between any objects and a File.
 E.g. a Page has_many File, or Page belongs_to File.

-Instead it is recommended to use either a Page has_one File for many-to-1 (or 1-to-1) relationships, or Page many_many File for many-to-many relationships.
+Instead it is recommended to use either a Page has_one File for many-to-one (or one-to-one) relationships, or Page many_many File for many-to-many relationships.

 ### Unpublishing assets